hpc/pavilion2/docs/README.txt

  -  set *nix environment variable PVINSTALL to the install directory of Pavilion
  -  add $PVINSTALL/PAV to the PATH variable
  -  Pavilion runs at version 2.7 of Python, so add the python bin to PATH.
+ -  define Pavilion master_log_file value in the config.py file in PVINSTALL directory.

   At this point you should be able to run "pth -h"